 Counter payment fees

-From 1 March 2023, we will pass on the fees for making payments at a post office counter to our clients.
+The fees for making payments at a post office counter are passed on to our clients.

 The fee depends on the billing amount and is charged for each individual payment slip / QR-bill.

 If you don't want to pay the fee, you can switch to one of the free alternatives.